Cypress Hills Interprovincial Park

 Looking for places to stay in Cypress Hills or looking for things to do in Cypress Hills?
 As Canada’s only Interprovincial Park the Park borders both Alberta and Saskatchewan and there are plenty of places to stay and play on both sides.

-In Saskatchewan, Cypress Hills Interprovincial Park is divided into two blocks of park area, the Centre Block with full service camping, resort complex, extensive hiking trails, beach, swimming pool, segway tours, go-kart track, observatory, scenic vistas and educational programs and events, and the West Block wilderness area with rustic camping facilities, an equestrian campground and the Trans Canada Trail.
+In Saskatchewan, Cypress Hills Interprovincial Park is divided into two blocks of park area, the Centre Block with full service camping, extensive hiking trails, beach, swimming pool, segway tours, observatory, scenic vistas and educational programs and events, and the West Block wilderness area with rustic camping facilities, an equestrian campground and the Trans Canada Trail.
 The West Block is also home to Fort Walsh National Historic Site and the Historic Reesor Ranch (for accommodations, dining, horseback riding and ATV Adventures) and joins the Alberta side of the Interprovincial park.

 Reservations for camping in Cypress Hills in 2019 begin on April 16th, 2019.

 To pick your favourite site you can view maps of the various campgrounds within the Saskatchewan side here: